wravoc/goaccess-openbsd/README.md

 After you've made your first reports you can choose to get more out of your logs and GoAccess

-1. Add your ASN provider in the `CUSTOMIZE` section, does not permit authenticated logins
+1. Add your ASN provider in the `CUSTOMIZE` section *(does not permit authenticated logins)*

+2. Once you have download the ASN database via the script edit your `/etc/goaccess/goaccess.conf`

+   1. Line 839 `geoip-database /var/db/GeoIP/ASN.mmdb`

-2. Using with [MaxMind Data](https://www.maxmind.com/en/accounts/871098/geoip/downloads) on a free account
+3. Using with [MaxMind Data](https://www.maxmind.com/en/accounts/871098/geoip/downloads) on a free account

    1. GeoIP **Country** Data: Copy database to `/var/db/GeoIP/GeoLite2-Country.mmdb`